moby/moby/docs/sources/docker-hub/official_repos.md

 accessible.

-If the repo is private or has otherwise limited access, you must provide a means of at least “read-only” access for both general users and for the docker- library maintainers, who need access for review and building purposes.
+If the repo is private or has otherwise limited access, you must provide a means of at least “read-only” access for both general users and for the docker-library maintainers, who need access for review and building purposes.

 ### A `Dockerfile`